input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 mithril-signer 0.2.0
 ```

-:warning: Please verify that the displayed version matches the version described in the release/pre-release notes (refer to the **Build from** column in the **Mithril networks** table above).
+:warning: Please verify that the displayed version matches the version described in the release/pre-release notes (refer to the **Build from** column in the **Mithril networks** section).

 #### Verify the build